 Bring some binoculars to take in the full detail of the cityscape as you enjoy a pint in the panoramic Gravity Bar.

 Even since production moved to a modern facility nearby, the world-famous Old Midleton Distillery continues to draw huge numbers of visitors who are as curious about The Jameson Experience as ever before.
-Over 130,000 tourists visit Midleton ever year to learn more about the home of Irish whiskey.
+Over 130,000 tourists visit Midleton every year to learn more about the home of Irish whiskey.

 The charm and elegance of the original distillery buildings reflect the pride in the product that was made here.
 Expect an engaging insight into the culture and history of Ireland, told through one of the nation's most famous exports.

 Jameson Irish Whiskey was founded by John Jameson in 1780.
 The company was originally set up in the Bow Street Distillery in Dublin City.
 The operation remained in Dublin until 1975 when it relocated to Midleton, County Cork.